tshi04/AspDecSSCL/README.md

-# SSCL
-A Self-Supervised Contrastive Learning Framework for Aspect Detection
+# AspDecSSCL - A Self-Supervised Contrastive Learning Framework for Aspect Detection